Are you wondering what a brindle pitbull is?

 Their height varies from 16 – 19 inches.
 However, they weigh more than the brindle American pit bull terrier between 55 – 85 pounds.

-They have a wide spectrum of colour hues.
-Such as; blue, lilac, fawn, white, black, red, yellow, brown, silver, orange.
+Such as; blue, lilac, fawn, white, black, red, yellow, brown, silver, or orange.

 It has also earned the term “Nanny dog” because of its care and concern for children.
 Although, it is not advisable to leave children alone with them.
 The Pittie would want to be around you most of the time.
 This attribute could lead to separation anxiety if not properly nurtured.